opendatahub-io/ai-edge/pipelines/README.md

 To verify that that model container is working successfully, the pipeline invokes a Task `test-model-rest-svc` which will send data to a testing container with the model inferencing endpoint and verify that expected output is returned.
 The Task expects a workspace `test-data` with files `data.json`, the jsondata payload for your model, and `output.json`, the expected json output for that input payload.

-The example PipelineRun files ([OpenVino example](tekton/aiedge-e2e/aiedge-e2e.tensorflow-housing.pipelinerun.yaml), [Seldon example](tekton/aiedge-e2e/aiedge-e2e.bike-rentals.pipelinerun.yaml)) demonstrate that approach, referencing the ConfigMap defined in
+The example PipelineRun files ([OpenVino example using Git](tekton/aiedge-e2e/example-pipelineruns/aiedge-e2e.tensorflow-housing.pipelinerun.yaml), [Seldon example using S3](tekton/aiedge-e2e/example-pipelineruns/s3-fetch.bike-rentals.pipelinerun.yaml)) demonstrate that approach, referencing the ConfigMap defined in
 [tensorflow-housing-test-data-cm.yaml](tekton/aiedge-e2e/test-data/tensorflow-housing-test-data-cm.yaml) and
 [bike-rentals-test-data-cm.yaml](tekton/aiedge-e2e/test-data/bike-rentals-test-data-cm.yaml), respectively.